 We specialize in reviewing and editing communications to ensure they are respectful of Indigenous Peoples and have an intersectional lens that supports EDIB principles.
 This can include helping your organization or team develop personalized, authentic Land Acknowledgements.

 We make sure statements don’t forget content warning, we ensure a mention of residential school Survivors includes intergenerational Survivors, and more.
 Most important, we do this work in a way that always leaves you with bigger questions to consider or next steps you can take to deepen your learning.
 This is how we work to ensure communications aren’t a one-off/token activity.

 We have experience working with non-profits, post-secondary, and various industries (banking, healthcare) to ensure communications are respectful.
 We are happy to work with you on communications that commemorate Orange Shirt Day / National Day for Truth and Reconciliation, National Indigenous History Month, Indigenous Peoples Day, and International Indigenous Peoples Day, among others.
 We will ensure communications are accurate in terms of your province’s labour laws (e.g. about the National Day for Truth and Reconciliation), if applicable.

-Email email@example.com to begin talking about how we can help you develop organizational strategy, EDIB and workplace mental health programs, and the evaluation to support these initiatives.
+Email email@example.com to begin talking about how we can help you develop organizational strategy, EDIB and workplace mental health programs, or reconciliation action plans and the evaluation to support these initiatives.